LePogoZ/BeEF-Walkthrough/README.md

 I worked on Linux for this lab since it’s officially supported.
 Here’s what I did step by step.

 ### Tried installing beef directly from the repo (led to dependency issues)
-At first I tried using the package version of beef, which triggered Ruby and SQLite dependency errors.
+I saw this [slideshow](https://owasp.org/www-chapter-sacramento/assets/slides/20200221-intro-to-beef.pdf) that made installation look easy, so I tried using the package version of beef, which triggered Ruby and SQLite dependency errors.

 ```bash
 sudo apt install beef-xss -y